tboie/universal_mechanics/README.md

 ### Smallest Resolution Evidence

-Smallest layout the largest and most common pattern of objects can be represented?
+Smallest layout possible to model the largest and most common pattern of objects

 3x3?